Exact testing with random permutations: Random transformations

-Here we discuss the main results of the paper.
-Proofs are in Section \ref{proofsrandom}.
+Here we discuss exact tests based on random transformations.
+Apart from theorem \ref{main} \citep{hemerik2017false}, the results in this section are novel.

+\citet{phipson2010permutation} also consider exact \emph{p}-values based on random permutations.
+The proofs in \citet{phipson2010permutation} are incomplete, since they do not show the role of the group structure of the set of all permutations. \citet{lehmann2005testing} (p.636) remark without proof that if $G$ is a group, then under $\hp$ the \emph{p}-value $(B+1)/(w+1)$ is always stochastically larger than uniform on $[0,1]$, but they state no other properties.
+In \citet{hemerik2017false} for the first time a theoretical foundation is given for the random permutation test, using the group structure of the set $G$.
+Here this work is extended with additional results.

 Theorem \ref{main} states that the permutation test with random permutations has level at most $\alpha$ if the identity map is added.
-This has been remarked, but without proof.
+This was remarked several times in the literature and proved in \citet{hemerik2017false}.
 We first define the vector of random transformations.

 \begin{definition} Let $G'$ be the vector $(id, g_2, ..., g_w)$, where $id$ is the identity in $G $ and $g_2, ..., g_w$ are random elements from $G$.
 Write $g_1=id$.
 The transformations can be drawn either with or without replacement: the statements in this paper hold for both cases.
-If we draw $g_2,...g_w$ \emph{without} replacement, then we take them to be uniformly distributed on $G\setminus \{id\}$, otherwise uniform on $G$. \end{definition}
+If we draw $g_2,...g_w$ \emph{without} replacement, then we take them to be uniformly distributed on $G\setminus \{id\}$, otherwise uniform on $G$.
+In the former case, $w\leq \#G$. \end{definition}

 \begin{theorem} Let $G'$ be as in Definition \ref{defrp}.
 Let $T^{(1)}(X,G')\leq...\leq T^{(w)}(X,G')$ be the ordered test statistics $T(g_j X)$, $1\leq j \leq w$.
 Let $\alpha \in [0,1)$ and recall that $k'=\lceil (1-\alpha)w \rceil$.